 Restaurants and pubs with a sea view in Ryde and East Wight

-Elsewhere on Ryde seafront is Harbour House which scores well (4/5 on Trip Advisor, see Food Hygiene).
+Elsewhere on Ryde seafront is Harbour House, which scores well (4/5 on Trip Advisor, see Food Hygiene).
 It's at the pricier end of the market (£15 - £25 for a main).
 Kudos to Annabel on Facebook for being the cool kid who heard about this one earlier than me.
 I expect she's into bands I've never heard of too.

 Round the corner in Seaview, you'll find The Old Fort (4.5/5 on Trip Advisor, see Food Hygiene).
+It's won a few awards and is quite trendy.

 The restaurant at the Seaview Hotel (4/5 on TripAdvisor, see Food Hygiene) has a bit of a sea view if you sit outside.
 It's on a road which is at a right angle about 70 metres from the coastal road.
 It's not a perfect sea view but it's worth a mention as the restaurant - Aquitania - is in the Michelin Guide.
-That isn't the same as getting a Michelin star, but it still means you delicately presented fine dining rather than a mountain of cheesy chips.
+That isn't the same as getting a Michelin star, but it still means you get delicately presented fine dining rather than a mountain of cheesy chips.

 Meanwhile, you get impressive cliff top sea views from Culver Haven Inn (4.5/5 on Trip Advisor, see Food Hygiene), which is a relaxed pub overlooking Sandown and Shanklin from a spot near Bembridge.

-Elsewhere on Ryde seafront is Harbour House which scores well (4/5 on Trip Advisor, see Food Hygiene).
+Elsewhere on Ryde seafront is Harbour House, which scores well (4/5 on Trip Advisor, see Food Hygiene).
 It's at the pricier end of the market (£15 - £25 for a main).
 Kudos to Annabel on Facebook for being the cool kid who heard about this one earlier than me.
 I expect she's into bands I've never heard of too.

 Round the corner in Seaview, you'll find The Old Fort (4.5/5 on Trip Advisor, see Food Hygiene).
+It's won a few awards and is quite trendy.

 The restaurant at the Seaview Hotel (4/5 on TripAdvisor, see Food Hygiene) has a bit of a sea view if you sit outside.
 It's on a road which is at a right angle about 70 metres from the coastal road.
 It's not a perfect sea view but it's worth a mention as the restaurant - Aquitania - is in the Michelin Guide.
-That isn't the same as getting a Michelin star, but it still means you delicately presented fine dining rather than a mountain of cheesy chips.
+That isn't the same as getting a Michelin star, but it still means you get delicately presented fine dining rather than a mountain of cheesy chips.

 Meanwhile, you get impressive cliff top sea views from Culver Haven Inn (4.5/5 on Trip Advisor, see Food Hygiene), which is a relaxed pub overlooking Sandown and Shanklin from a spot near Bembridge.